Chemistry 490 B Oral Presentations will take place on Saturday, March 21 at 10:00 a.m. in C4002 and C4011.

 It is the responsibility of both the student and the Supervisor to be familiar with all pertinent departmental, faculty and university regulations and requirements.
 A handbook is available, however it should not be construed as a replacement for or as superseding regulations or policies contained in the current University Calendar.

-The coordinator for the Chem 490A/B Honours projects is Dr. Peter Warburton.
+The coordinator for the Chem 490A/B Honours projects is Dr. Mike Katz.